What budget should you plan for a trip to Guadeloupe?

 From Canada

-2 - Budget to move around Guadeloupe
+2 - Budget for getting around Guadeloupe

-Car hire prices vary enormously depending on the season, and I was surprised to find car hire for less than €150 per week for a small car in May.
-So it’s clearly possible to get around Guadeloupe without breaking the bank if you come outside the high season.
-On the other hand, you can expect to pay between €300 and €400 a week for a small car during the classic July-August holiday period (and even Christmas).
-For a Duster, for example, you can expect to pay close to €500.
+Rental-car prices vary widely by season, and I was surprised to find a small car for less than €150 per week in May.
+So it is clearly possible to get around Guadeloupe without breaking the bank outside peak season.
+During the popular July–August vacation period, as well as around Christmas, a small car may cost €300 to €400 per week.
+A Duster, for example, may cost close to €500.

-It’s also possible to hire a scooter, especially on the islands.
+You can also rent a scooter, especially on the smaller islands.
 If you’re spending several days on Marie-Galante or Désirade, you’ll also need to hire transport.
-You can choose between a rental car, a scooter (€25/30) or, why not, a bicycle.
+You can choose between a rental car, a scooter (€25–€30), or even a bicycle.

 For Marie-Galante

 I’ve written a whole article on everything you need to know to have a great stay on Marie-Galante, and most importantly, you’ll find all the information you need to get there.
-In short, there are two companies that serve the island of Marie-Galante from the Bergevin ferry terminal at Pointe-à-Pitre: Val ferry and l’Express des îles.
-Fares are similar, around €45 per adult return.
+In short, two companies serve Marie-Galante from the Bergevin ferry terminal in Pointe-à-Pitre: Val’Ferry and L’Express des Îles.
+Round-trip fares are broadly similar, at around €45 per adult.
 You can book the ferry tickets directly using the following link.
-There is also a company (Comatrile) that offers a shuttle service from Saint-François, but at a higher price, around €60 per adult return.
+Comadile also operates from Saint-François, with a current adult round-trip fare of €46.

-Things are a little easier here because there is only one airline company, Comadile, that offers flights from Saint-François to the island of La Désirade.
-It will cost you around €35 return per adult.
+Things are a little simpler here because Comadile is the only ferry company operating between Saint-François and the island of La Désirade.
+The current adult round-trip fare is €39.
 Once again, have a look at our special article on the island of La Désirade.
 You’ll find everything you need to know to get there, including all the attractions and must-sees.
-It’s a beautiful and breathtaking island, a stopover that is generally off the beaten track compared to traditional itineraries.
+It is a beautiful island and a rewarding stop that remains off the beaten path compared with more traditional itineraries.

 Some operators also offer day trips that include the islands of La Désirade and Petite-Terre.
 Again, this is an option if you have limited time during your stay to explore the islands.

-The Saintes Archipelago
+The Les Saintes archipelago

 In our opinion, even if you only have a week in Guadeloupe, spending the day in Terre-de-Haut is a must!

-Petite-Terre islands
+The Petite-Terre islands

-4 - Accommodation Budget
+4 - Accommodation budget

 - A single room with a local or in a bungalow/small cottage: from €25 to €60.
 You’ll find plenty of choices on the Airbnb site, for example.